USM-COS470-S21/usm-cos470-s21.github.io/_projects/project-1-ios-tasklist.md

 ![Task Detail](/assets/project-1-task-detail.png)

 ## Submission Notes
-When we work with GitHub this semester, I will take the state of your repos at the start of class on the due date and use that for grading.
+When we work with GitHub this semester, I will take the state of your repository at the start of class on the due date and use that for grading.
 There is nothing you need to do specifically in GitHub.

 * You **must NOT** include a build for iOS (it's doesn't work anyway) in your repository.
 * You must create a `README.md` file that describes your project and: